 5 Steps to Make Year-End Giving More Joyful

 The holidays are upon us.
 Our mailboxes are full of updates from friends and loved ones… as well as year-end requests from charities.
-If you’re like many, you probably put them to the side, intending to give thoughtful consideration to each request.
-But December takes over, the tyranny of the urgent rules again, and you end up making a slough of reactive gifts, writing a big check to your church, or parking it all in a donor advised fund.
+If you’re like many, you probably put the appeal letters to the side, intending to give thoughtful consideration to each request.
+But December takes over, the tyranny of the urgent rules again, and you end up making a slew of reactive gifts, writing a big check to your church, or parking it all in a donor advised fund.
 (Did you know that 30% of charitable giving happens in December?
 And 10% comes through in the last 48 hours of the year?!)
 Though happy to give to good causes, you leave the experience a little unfulfilled.

 Sound familiar?
 Is this bad?
 Simply, no. But what if it could be better?

 What if it could be different this year?
 What if you could experience more joy from your giving because you have greater intention, clarity, and focus?
 What if this could serve as a springboard for more fulfilling giving throughout the following year?

 Here are 5 simple questions that can lead to giving that’s more impactful and fulfilling – both during the holidays and beyond.

 Think about how much you want to give this holiday season (and your giving goal for next year, too!).
 Talk with your spouse/partner, and then your tax or wealth advisor.
 You may want to include donating stocks/bonds, property, or other appreciated assets to a charity.
 And don’t forget to see if your employer offers a match!

 If you have kids or grandkids and you want to encourage their own generosity, consider setting aside funds to match what they give to charity.

 Beyond the dollars, how can you also give the gift of your time?
 Set aside time to volunteer – alone, or with family and friends.
 Read up on simple ideas for giving back around the holidays.